CeeDee Lamb Player Prop Bets for NFL Week 18 | Dallas vs. Philadelphia 1/8/2022

 Season Stats

+- Lamb has grabbed 77 passes for a team-high 1,057 yards and six touchdowns.
+He has been targeted 118 times and averages 66.1 yards per game.

-- With 10 targets in the red zone this season, Lamb has been on the receiving end of 10.9% of his team's 92 red zone pass attempts.
+- Lamb (10 red zone targets) has been the recipient of 10.9% of his team's 92 red zone pass attempts.

 - The Cowboys have run 58.4% passing plays and 41.6% rushing plays this season.
 They rank first in the NFL in scoring.